BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   a copy of my own BL2 Early Bloomer mod, though there's no harm in having both active at the same time.
-* **Legendary and E-Tech Pool Adjustments** - The default configuration adds all unique, legendary, seraph, and pearlescent weapons/items (including gemstone weapons) into the main global loot pools, so all items can technically be found just about anywhere.
+* **Legendary and E-Tech Pool Adjustments** - The default configuration adds all unique, legendary, seraph, pearlescent, and effevescent weapons/items (including gemstone weapons) into the main global loot pools, so all items can technically be found just about anywhere.
 You can tweak which groups of items/weapons get added by going in here and disabling any you don't want to drop.
 * **Drop Quality** - This is the main section which determines the quality of drops that you'll get throughout the game.
 The choices range from "Excellent" (which used to be called "Lootsplosion," pre-1.3.0), all the way down to